Sporadic Cubic Torsion: Cubic points on modular curves with rank 0 Jacobians

 \subsection{Hecke bounds and direct analysis over $\mF_3$ --- the cases $X_1(28)$ and $X_1(26)$.}

 The modular curve $X_1(28)$ has genus 10 and is 6-gonal.
 A direct analysis over $\mQ$ takes too much time, and we have no suitable quotient curve.

 We know that $J_1(28)(\Q)$ is cuspidal, but we would like to find explicit generators for $J_1(28)(\Q)$.
 Via the results on modular units in Subsection \ref{subsec:modularunits}, we determine that the cuspidal divisors on $J_1(28)(\Q)$ are generated by the principal divisors together with the cuspidal divisors of degree $1$, $2$, and $3$ (i.e., we do not need cuspidal divisors of degree 6 to generate the torsion).
-Following Subsection \ref{subsec:direct}, we perform direct analysis over $\mF_3$ and determine that there is only one cubic point locally in the image of Abel--Jacobi, namely the known cubic cusp.
+Following Subsection \ref{subsec:direct}, we perform direct analysis over $\mF_3$ and determine that there is only one cubic point locally in the image of Abel--Jacobi, namely the known cubic cusp (strictly speaking:~``{\em Galois orbit} of cubic cusps'').
 Therefore, we can conclude that the only cubic point on $X_1(28)$ is the known cubic cusp.
 A similar argument handles $X_1(26)$. \\

 See the \texttt{Magma} files \texttt{master-28.m} and \texttt{master-26.m}, and the \texttt{Sage} file \texttt{torsionComputations.py} for code verifying these claims.